 - Single structure education.
 Education is provided from the beginning to the end of compulsory schooling, with no transition between primary and lower secondary education, and with general education provided in common for all pupils. - Common core curriculum provision.
 After successful completion of primary education (ISCED 1), all students progress to the lower secondary level (ISCED 2) where they follow the same general common core curriculum. - Differentiated lower secondary education.
 After successful completion of primary education, students are required to follow distinct educational pathways or specific types of schooling, either at the beginning or during lower secondary education.
+In some countries students follow different tracks in vocational, technical or general education.
+In others, they are enrolled in different types of general education.
+At the end of studies they receive different levels of certificate.

-Main models of primary and lower secondary education (ISCED 1-2) in Europe, 2016/17
+Main models of primary and lower secondary education (ISCED 1-2) in Europe, 2018/19

 Note: In the Czech Republic, Latvia, Hungary and Slovakia, compulsory education is organised in a single structure up to ages 14 to 16.
-However, between ages 10 and 13. students in these countries can, at certain stages in their school career, enrol in separate establishments providing both lower and upper secondary education.
+However, between ages 10 and 13, students in these countries can, at certain stages in their school career, enrol in separate establishments providing both lower and upper secondary education.